Chronic obstructive pulmonary disease (COPD)

 What is everyday life like with chronic obstructive pulmonary disease?

-The effects of COPD vary a great deal depending on how advanced the disease is.
+The effects of COPD vary significantly, depending on how advanced the disease is.
 Restrictions on everyday life may be minimal for many years.
-However symptoms increase as time goes on.
-Most cases of severe COPD require comprehensive support and care from other people and normal everyday life is no longer possible.
+However, symptoms increase with time.
+Most cases of severe COPD require a high level of support and care from other people and normal everyday life is no longer possible.

 People deal with the disease in different ways.
 Many find it helpful to adapt their lifestyle and their daily routine around their body’s needs and responses.
 Some people find it helpful to concentrate on a small number of things that are particularly important to them.
-Others do specific breathing and relaxation exercises or a little sport depending on their constitution.
+Others do specific breathing and relaxation exercises or a little sport, depending on their physical fitness.

-Day-to-day as well as emotional support from family and friends becomes increasingly important as the COPD progresses.
+Daily practical support and emotional support from family and friends become increasingly important as COPD progresses.

 As at: